Sooraj-beep/SoorajArakkal/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hey there!
-I am Sooraj, a student of Computing Science at the University of Alberta.
+I am Soooraj, a student of Computing Science at the University of Alberta.
 I expect to graduate with a Bachelor's degree in Winter 2022.
 My interests include AI/ML, Software Development, Robotics and Computer Architecture.

 Additionally, I am currently working as a Teaching Assistant for the University of Alberta for the formal systems and logic course and also have experience working in the IT sector as a technical writer.